hypre-space/hypredrive/docs/usrman-src/interfaces_julia.rst

 Julia Interface
 ===============

 The Julia interface is an in-tree package under ``interfaces/julia``.
-It supports source-tree and install-prefix use today and can be registered from this monorepo subdirectory later; a separate Julia-package repository is not required.
-Julia 1.9 or newer is required.
-The package and module name follow Julia convention: use ``using HypreDrive``.
+It supports source trees and installation prefixes.
+A separate Julia package repository is not required.
+The interface requires Julia 1.9 or newer.
+The package and module use the Julia name ``HypreDrive``.

 Build
 -----